celoyd/potato/docs/features.md

 _A few notes on minor techniques that might help others._

 **Oklab.** The oklab color space is approximately perceptually uniform, so Ripple uses a color loss term that is simply Euclidean distance within it.
 This is a more correct version of the mean absolute error of (implicitly sRGB) color values that many image processing models use.
 It’s still not a perfect ΔE – oklab has its quirks – but it’s very close for small differences.

+**WorldView-2 and WorldView-3 approximate equivalence.** Many pansharpening systems that seem quite cavalier about strict correctness nevertheless treat WV-{2,3} as independent systems that need separate models.
+However, open documentation – [_Radiometric Use of WorldView-2_](https://dg-cms-uploads-production.s3.amazonaws.com/uploads/document/file/104/Radiometric_Use_of_WorldView-2_Imagery.pdf) and [_Radiometric Use of WorldView-3_](https://dg-cms-uploads-production.s3.amazonaws.com/uploads/document/file/207/Radiometric_Use_of_WorldView-3_v2.pdf) – shows them as functionally identical in virtually all ways relevant to pansharpening.
+The difference between them is unlikely to be the dominant term in any plausible error budget.
+(As a backstop argument, if they _do_ have materially important systematic differences, we would expect a good model to pick up on them and be bimodal.)

 TK?: